charlesdavydov2010/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potentially introduce bugs.
 It's often better to write clear, simple code first and optimize only when necessary, based on profiling and performance measurements.

+# 2023-12-18
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potentially introduce bugs.
+It's important to first write clear, readable code that meets requirements, and only then consider optimizing for performance if profiling indicates that it's necessary.